zeng-github01/Mekanism/README.md

 + fixes an npe crash for cables Thorfusion#103

 #### KasumiNova
-+ New factory sort algorithm for MekCE by KasumiNova Thorfusion#107
++ New factory sort algorithm for MekCE by KasumiNova Thorfusion#107 [Performance improvement]

 # License